 Is there a ride photo?

 Unfortunately there isn’t a ride photo on Big Thunder Mountain Railroad.
 I wish there was, though!

 At Disneyland and Disney World’s Magic Kingdom, Big Thunder Mountain is included as part of Genie+.

 Tokyo Disneyland and Disneyland Paris have a similar system called Disney Premier Access in which guests can purchase a premier pass for this ride.

-When is the best time to ride Big Thunder Mountain Railroad?
+Best time to ride Big Thunder Mountain Railroad

 Big Thunder Mountain Railroad is a popular attraction, so expect long wait times during peak hours.
 The best time to ride is early in the morning or in the evening when the park is less crowded.